vuciv/moodzaic/README.md

 ## Set-Up
 In /user-interface/moodzaic, and with yarn installed, run "$yarn start" to launch the React App in a browser, and "$yarn test" to run the included test suites.

-## Communities
-With the server running, go to localhost:8000/api/community/fitness to see an example of a functioning community.
-Try another query parameter (e.g. localhost:8000/api/community/crerar) to see the API handle a call to a nonexistent community.